 - care for patients with complex diseases or mental health conditions

-MFMTU seeks to emulate the Patient-Centred Medical Home (PMH) model promoted by The College of Family Physicians of Canada.
-The PMH advocates for strong primary care teams to support the central pillars of comprehensiveness and continuity.
-As defined by the College model, our team is represented by family physicians, some with added competencies and special practice interests, inter-professional healthcare providers and administrative staff working together to meet the primary and speciality care needs of our patients.
+MFMTU seeks to emulate the Patient-Centred Medical Home (PMH) model which advocates for strong primary care teams to support the central pillars of comprehensiveness and continuity.
+Our team is represented by family physicians, some with added competencies and special practice interests, inter-professional healthcare providers and administrative staff working together to meet the primary and speciality care needs of our patients.
 We strive for continuity of care so that our patients have the opportunity to develop long-term, trusting relationships with their primary care providers.
 We use quality improvement and patient safety methodologies to enhance access and continuity for the provision of comprehensive care.

-Markham Family Medicine Teaching Unit (MFMTU) supports the practice and teaching of minor office procedures for patients:
+Markham Family Medicine Teaching Unit (MFMTU) supports the practice and teaching of minor office procedures for patients, including:

-- every day procedures such as injections, pap tests, and cryotherapy
+- Daily routine procedures such as injections, pap tests, and cryotherapy

-- family practice procedures such as shoulder and knee injections, skin biopsies and excisions, e.g. removal of nevi, epidermal or sebaceous cysts, or suspected malignancies such as basal or squamous cell carcinomas
+- Minor surgical procedures such as shoulder and knee injections, skin biopsies and excisions, e.g. removal of nevi, epidermal or sebaceous cysts, or suspected malignancies such as basal or squamous cell carcinomas

-Resident physicians use the Minor Office Procedure Manual to educate themselves in the performance and recording of minor surgical procedures in which they participate.
-Primary care practitioners, including faculty, residents and nurses refer patients to one another in recognition of the consultation and procedural skills that each contributes to comprehensive team-based care for our patients at MFMTU.
+For minor surgical procedures, resident physicians use the Minor Surgical Procedures Manual to educate themselves in performing and recording procedures in which they participate.
+Primary care practitioners, including faculty, residents and nurses refer their patients to one another in recognition of the consultation and procedural skills that each contributes to comprehensive team-based care for our patients at MFMTU.

 MFMTU is currently expanding its research program to cater for growing research interest of its faculty.
 Faculty at MFMTU have diverse research interests that include but not limited to: